alvinliju/blog/src/content/blog/cryptography-basics.md

 Examples of encoding techniques include ASCII, UNICODE, URL encoding, and Base64.
 These methods are commonly used for tasks such as ensuring special characters display correctly on web pages or preparing binary data for transmission over media designed to handle text.

-### Encryption
-Now lets go back to the fundamental concept of cryptography which is Encryption, lets see various encryption methods and what are the applications of encryption

-Creating a comprehensive write-up about cryptography from scratch is a great way to solidify your understanding of encryption and its various aspects.
-Let's break down each of these topics in detail:

 ## Basics of Cryptography

-Cryptography is the science of securing information by transforming it into a secure format.
-It ensures the confidentiality, integrity, and authenticity of data.
-The two primary goals of cryptography are to protect data from unauthorized access and to verify the authenticity of a message.

 ### Key Terms